sunderee/europa-open/README.md

 This project contains the source to the "old" native Android version of the app, as well as the current 1.0.0 version that is Flutter-based.
 From now on, only the Flutter version will receive future development, but I'm keeping the native Android codebase for educational and historic purposes.

-EuropaOpen is a cross-platform mobile application which helps travelers in the European Region to navigate various restrictions and obtain important information before embarking on a journey.
+EuropaOpen is a cross-platform mobile application which helps travelers in the European Region navigate various restrictions and obtain important information before embarking on a journey.
 Data is pulled from [Reopen Europa API](https://reopen.europa.eu/en).
-You can view my reversed-engineered API [in Postman](https://documenter.getpostman.com/view/10485728/TzeTKVR4).

 ### Usage